 How long does the Free Tour of Lisbon last?

-The Free Tour of Lisbon lasts around 2 and a half hours.
+The Free Tour of Lisbon lasts approximately 2.5 hours.

 Where does the Free Tour of Lisbon end?

-The Free Tour of Lisbon finishes by Praça do Comércio.
+The Free Tour of Lisbon finishes at Praça do Comércio.